timeplus-io/docs/docs/proton-create-stream.md

 ##### For Historical Storage

-Proton leverages Clickhouse TTL expression for the retention policy of historical data.
+Proton leverages ClickHouse TTL expression for the retention policy of historical data.
 When you create the stream, you can add ` TTL to_datetime(_tp_time) + INTERVAL 12 HOUR` to remove older events based a specific datetime column and retention period.

 ##### For Streaming Storage